Home

 Buy the best quality chicken you can afford.
 Organic chicken is best and really worth the extra cost because it really is better quality and you'll be getting a fuller flavoured meat.

-If organic is too exensive then try to find free-range chicken.
-Organic and free-reange chickens have plenty of room to roam around and they eat a natural diet in a stress-free environment.
+If organic is too expensive then try to find free-range chicken.
+Organic and free-range chickens have plenty of room to roam around and they eat a natural diet in a stress-free environment.

 This makes a great difference in their health value as they don't require anti-biotics and the meat is more tasty.